-- Proposed content for UA syllabi that might, one day, be adopted across the campus.
-These were compiled under “syllabi” on the Teaching Hub’s external resources page.
+- Proposed content for UA syllabi that might, one day, be adopted across the campus (listed under Syllabi on the External Resources page)

 12 Suggestions for an Inclusive Syllabus

 The general tone of your syllabus is positive, respectful, inviting, and directly addresses the student as a competent, engaged learner.
-Using resources adapted From U. Virginia, Brown U. and St. Louis U., here is what you can do with your syllabus:
+Using resources adapted from the University of Virginia, Brown University,and St. Louis University., here is what you can do with your syllabus:

 - Clarify all aspects of your course without depending upon sterile and/or authoritarian language.